Choosing Between a Mailer or a Shipping Box

 Thin-film recyclable, tear strip for easy opening, second adhesive strip for reuse.
 100% recycled.

-Available in a range of thicknesses from economy to premium.
+Available from economy to premium.
 Ideal for shipping apparel and textiles.
 100% recycled.

 Available in padded paper or bubble poly.
 Ideal for shipping fragile items.
 100% recycled.